Top 5 SAP Security Risks & How to Mitigate Them

 How to Enforce SAP Authorization Best Practices:

-• Implement the principle of least privilege, granting users only the necessary authorizations to perform their tasks.
+- Principle of Least Privilege: Grant users only the necessary authorizations required to perform their specific tasks.

-• Ensure emergency and temporary access is properly defined and implemented, so any request can be properly approved, logged and audited.
+- Control emergency access: Ensure emergency and temporary access is properly defined and implemented so any request can be properly approved, logged, and audited.

-• Implement segregation of duties (SoD) to prevent conflicts of interest and reduce the risk of fraud.
+- Implement SoD: Enforce Segregation of Duties (SoD) to prevent conflicts of interest and reduce the risk of fraud.

 5. Lack of Change Management Security